chris-calmatlas/schedules/project5/README.md

 - [ ] Allow repeat weekly on day of the week until, or for y weeks

 ### Users
 - [ ] No login required: Unauthenticated users should be able to create a schedule.
-Unauthenticated users should have a save and edit ability as long as their session is cached.
+Unauthenticated users should have a save and edit ability as long as they have local data.

-- [ ] Public access read only: Those without a cached session will have read access.
+- [ ] Public access read only: Those without a local data will have read access.
 Schedules by unauthenticated users are publicly accessible.
 A warning should be shown explaining this.

-- [ ] Multiple schedules: Authenticated users should have the ability to create mulitple schedules and have write access from any session on schedules they own.
+- [ ] Multiple schedules: Authenticated users should have the ability to create mulitple schedules and have write access from anywhere on schedules they own.

 ### RBAC
 - [ ] Private schedules: Authenticated users should have the ability to mark a schedule private.